PDEformer: Towards a Foundation Model for One-Dimensional Partial Differential Equations: Results

-To compare the efficiency of fine-tuning PDEformer with training traditional neural operators, we conduct a comparative analysis on the Advection equation ($\beta = 1$, OoD) dataset with a limited number of $100$ training samples.
-As depicted in Figure \ref{fig:FinetuneSpeed}, PDEformer rapidly reaches convergence in about just 100 iterations.
-Conversely, the FNO model, trained from scratch, takes several thousands of iterations to converge and results in a higher test error.
-This contrast highlights PDEformer's swift and accurate adaptability, marking a significant advancement over neural operators.
+\verC{Thanks to the high-quality initialization obtained after pretraining, general foundation models are known to exhibit efficient adaptation to new tasks~\citep{PFMpropose,PFMreview}.} To compare the efficiency of fine-tuning PDEformer with training traditional \verC{expert models}, we conduct a comparative analysis on the Advection equation ($\beta = 1$, OoD) dataset with a limited number of $100$ training samples.
+As depicted in Figure~\ref{fig:FinetuneSpeed}, PDEformer rapidly reaches convergence in about just 100 iterations.
+Conversely, the FNO model, trained from scratch, results in a higher test error \verC{even after several thousands of iterations}. \verC{ Indeed, it is possible for traditional neural operators to start from a better initialization.
+However, designed for a specific type of PDE, they cannot be pretrained on 500k data samples containing diverse PDEs as PDEformer does.
+The valid option left for us is to pretrain them on one different PDE, and then transfer to the target setting, which could be much less efficient.
+Post pretraining on 9k samples of the Advection equation with $\beta=0.1$ for 1k iterations, the \texttt{FNO-FT} model only exhibits a limited improvement over the corresponding from-scratch version, as can be seen in the figure. } This contrast highlights \verC{the pretrained} PDEformer's swift and accurate adaptability, marking a significant advancement over \verC{existing expert models}.